Altinn/altinn-studio-docs/content/authentication/guides/systemauthentication-for-apiproviders/_index.md

 ---
-title: Ta i bruk systembruker for API-leverandører
+title: Utilize system user for API providers
-linktitle: Systembruker for API
+linktitle: Systemusers for API
-description: Systembruker er et nytt konsept for API autentisering.
-Denne guiden beskriver hvordan man som API tilbyder kan beskytte sine API med dette.
+description: System user is a new concept for API authentication.
+This guide describes how API providers can protect their APIs using this concept.
 toc: false
 weight: 1
 ---